zhouzhongyuan/blog/contents/articles/solarcity-agony/index.md

   }
 </style>

 We have been trapped in customer support hell with SolarCity since last November.
-Over six months of trying to correct their mistakes, *just so we can pay our bill!* They have been just awful, and I feel like I got to let others know.
+Over six months of trying to correct their mistakes, *just so we can pay our bill!* They have been just awful, and I feel like I've got to let others know.
 If you are considering solar panels, I recommend avoiding SolarCity.

 <span class="more"></span>